QVLx-Labs/Salvum_Prebuilt_Native/README.md

 # Salvum_Prebuilt_Native
 This is the package deployed for Appalachian State University to support interactive cybersecurity education.

 Native Ubuntu 20 LTS installer.
-For cross-platform Salvum, see containerized.
-Enjoy the power of a pure safe Rust shell with love from QVLx
+For cross-platform Salvum, see containerized

 For docs and more: https://www.qvlx.com/downloads